10 Clever Tricks That Will Help Your Garden Survive Winter

 Protect early-blooming trees

 Prevent damage to early-blooming trees by planting them on the north side of the house or on a north-facing slope.
 This will delay or lessen light exposure and provide safer, more gradual thawing.
-Plants that blossom early should also be obscured for direct morning sun, as a gradual thaw will minimize damage done by frost.
+Plants that blossom early should also be obscured for direct morning sun, as a gradual thaw will minimize the damage done by frost.
+Get the best looking garden around by adding these inexpensive plants that will make your garden pop.

 Vines, shrubs, and trees that are found near walls can be protected from cold temperatures with a frost shade.
 Mount a piece of wood at the top of a fence or wall and use it to hang a piece of canvas or tarp.
 When temperatures drop, use it to cover plants.
 Raise the shade when it warms up, then lower it in the late afternoon to conserve heat for the chilly night ahead.